Equilibrium states for hyperbolic potentials via inducing schemes: Finiteness of ergodic equilibrium states

+\begin{proof}[Proof of Proposition~\ref{Finitely}] Since $\tau$ is integrable with respect to $\mu_{\overline{\varphi}}$, by Lemma \ref{integrable}, we can project the Gibbs measure $\mu_{\overline{\varphi}}$ and obtain an invariant measure $\mu$ for $f$.
+By the Abramov's formulas we see that $\mu$ is an equilibrium state for the system $(f,\varphi)$.
 As there exists an equilibrium state, we also can find an ergodic one.
-Also, if $\nu$ is an ergodic equilibrium state, we can lift it to an equilibrium state for the shift, which is the Gibbs measure $\mu_{\bar{\varphi}}$.
+Also, if $\nu$ is an ergodic equilibrium state, we can lift it to an equilibrium state for the shift, which is the Gibbs measure $\mu_{\overline{\varphi}}$.
 So, the projection of it is $\nu$.
-It shows that there exists at most one ergodic equilibrium state for each inducing scheme.
-Then, they are, at most, finitely many. \end{proof}
+This shows that there exists at most one ergodic equilibrium state for each inducing scheme.
+Then, there are finitely many ergodic equilibrium states for the system $(f,\varphi)$. \end{proof}